 BlackRock wants you to feel better.

-CEO Larry Fink has famously added a “social value” component to BlackRock’s investment strategy.
+Innovative CEO Larry Fink has famously added a “social value” component to BlackRock’s investment strategy.
 BlackRock today favors companies that walk the walk on sustainability, diversity, etc. Fink wants every company BlackRock invests in to make a positive contribution to society.

-This requirement sounds draconian to those who think imposing morality on free market actors has no place in a sound investment strategy. (“I didn’t know Larry Fink had been made God,” says real estate honcho Sam Zell.)
+This ethical requirement sounds draconian to those who think imposing morality on free market actors has no place in a sound investment strategy. (“I didn’t know Larry Fink had been made God,” says real estate honcho Sam Zell.)

 But Fink couches his purpose metric in pragmatic monetary terms, not dreamy idealism.
-He sees an increasingly transparent business environment where customers demand accountability from multinationals they buy from — and where a failure of accountability endangers profits.
+He sees an increasingly transparent business environment where customers demand accountability from the multinationals they buy from — and where a failure of accountability endangers profits.

-That’s BlackRock’s macro effort to make you feel better — by stimulating widespread emphasis on social good as well as profits.
+That’s BlackRock’s macro effort to make you feel better — by stimulating widespread emphasis on social good as well as on profits.
 For every company that reduces carbon emissions and eradicates hiring biases, you get cleaner air and a more level playing field.
 Your well-being rises as a result.

 But BlackRock also has a micro plan to enhance your well-being: BlackRock wants to make sure you are preparing individually for your own future.

 BlackRock’s research shows that the more a person invests in their future, the better they feel — even if they don’t have a lot of money.
 76% of investors using a financial advisor report having a “positive sense of well-being” according to one BlackRock study.

 Still most people resist investing.
 Fear, imagined losses, lack of understanding, and social taboos about money all play a part.
 BlackRock is on a mission to change some of these old and detrimental perceptions about investment.

 BlackRock wants to get people talking more openly about investing and wealth, making the subject commonplace and less fraught with taboo.